Fractional CO2 Laser near Jackson, MS

 Fractional CO2 lasers use a tiny grid-like beam system to ablate small columns of your skin.
 This promotes healing, collagen growth, and tightening of the skin around the affected area in a process known as “resurfacing.”

-What Does Fractional CO2 Laser Skin Resurfacing Treat?
+What Does Laser Skin Resurfacing Treat?

 - Skin laxity (sagging, loose skin)